5 Beekman Street: Site

-5 Beekman Street is in the Financial District of Manhattan, just east of New York City Hall, City Hall Park, and the Civic Center.
+5 Beekman Street is in the Financial District of Lower Manhattan in New York City, United States, directly to the east of New York City Hall, City Hall Park, and the Civic Center.
 It is bounded on the east by Nassau Street, on the north by Beekman Street, and on the west by Theatre Alley.
 The Morse Building and 150 Nassau Street are diagonally across the intersection of Nassau and Beekman streets, while the Potter Building and 41 Park Row are directly across Beekman Street.
 The Park Row Building is directly to the southwest, across Theatre Alley, while the Bennett Building is on the block to the south.

 The Temple Court Building, at 119–133 Nassau Street, has a frontage of 150 ft long on Nassau Street and Theatre Alley, and 100 ft deep on Beekman Street.
 The Beekman Residences at 115–117 Nassau Street occupy a length of 50 ft along Nassau Street and Theater Alley.
 In total, 5 Beekman Street is 200 ft long by 100 ft deep.
 The alternate addresses for the original building and annex include 119–133 Nassau Street, 3–9 Beekman Street, and 10 Theater Alley.

+The site of 5 Beekman Street was historically part of New York City's first theater district.
+One theater on the site, built in 1761, hosted the first presentation of the tragedy Hamlet in the United States.
+The site faced the back door of the Park Theatre to the west.
+The Fowler & Wells publishing company also occupied a building on the site.
+In 1830, the New York Mercantile Library built Clinton Hall on the site, occupying it until 1854; Clinton Hall was also occupied by the National Academy of Design.
+Between 1857 and 1868, the corner of Theatre Alley and Beekman Street contained the National Park Bank.
+During the late 19th century, the surrounding area had grown into the city's "Newspaper Row".
+Several newspaper headquarters had been built on the adjacent Park Row, including the New York Times Building, the Potter Building, the Park Row Building, and the New York World Building.
+Meanwhile, printing was centered around Beekman Street.

 Architecture

 5 Beekman Street is composed of two sections.
 The Temple Court Building is ten stories tall, with nine full stories.
 Two pyramidal towers on the northwest and northeast corners, as well as an annex on the southern side, contain a tenth floor.
 The Temple Court Building is 150 ft tall when measured to the peaks of its pyramidal roofs, and 133 ft tall when measured to the roof of the ninth story.
-Most of the 287 rooms in the Beekman Hotel are located in the Temple Court Building.
+Most of the rooms in the Beekman Hotel are located in the Temple Court Building.
 The Temple Court Building and Annex is a New York City designated landmark.

 Immediately south of the Temple Court Building and Annex is the Beekman Residences, a 51-story, 687 ft condominium tower with its primary address at 115–117 Nassau Street.
 The Beekman Residences tower contains the remainder of the hotel and 68 residences.